pasar1/pasar1/README.md

 Hi there 👋

-🔭 Computer Science B.S.
-Candidate at University of Washington | Co-Founder @ AInspiring
+🔭 Bachelor of Science in Computer Science @ University of Washington | Co-Founder @ AInspiring
 🌱 Passionate about leveraging technology to transform healthcare through data-driven solutions and decentralized systems.
 👨‍💻 Open to collaborating on projects involving data visualization, blockchain in healthcare, AI-driven tools, and software development.
 🤝 Seeking opportunities in Software Engineering, Data Analysis, and Project Management internships.